-The issues affecting the viability of media are complex, and require different interver from advocating at the level of governments to educating the public about the imporreliable information.
-In other words, work should be done on various levels, and in various, to improve media viability world wide.
-In this report, the focus is on the busines of media, and in particular the income streams of media and how they are affected by contexts in which media work.
-The discussions and empirical research done on these outlined below and form the framework on which this research is based.
+The issues affecting the viability of media are complex, and require different interventions, from advocating at the level of governments to educating the public about the importance of reliable information.
+In other words, work should be done on various levels, and in various ways, to improve media viability world wide.
+In this report, the focus is on the business models of media, and in particular the income streams of media and how they are affected by the contexts in which media work.
+The discussions and empirical research done on these topics is outlined below and form the framework on which this research is based.